GLOBAL MARKETS-Shares lifted by U.S. stimulus cheer and Brexit relief

 "It would have been unsettling if we hadn't had it by the end of year," he added.

+S&P futures EScm1 rose 0.7% in their first trade after the Christmas holiday, edging near to a record touched last week.
+Nasdaq NQc1 futures also rose by 0.7% and were near all-time highs.

-The MSCI world index .MIWD00000PUS, which tracks shares in 49 nations, rose 0.3% by 0907 GMT, boosted by strong opening gains in Europe and a positive session in Asia overnight, although trading was thinner due to the festive period.
+The MSCI world index .MIWD00000PUS, which tracks shares in 49 nations, was 0.2% higher by 1314 GMT, boosted by strong opening gains in Europe and a positive session in Asia overnight, although trading was thinned by the festive period.

 "We can finally move on from the Brexit drama," said Win Thin, global head of currency strategy at Brown Brothers Harriman.